po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/06-Stu_Reverse_APIs/README.md

 * If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge:

   * Whenever we do a fetch request, it goes through the DNS system.
-How are these URLs attached to DNS?
+What is DNS?

 * Use [Google](https://www.google.com) or another search engine to answer the above.